Mangosteen: Culinary

-Without fumigation or irradiation (in order to kill the Asian fruit fly), fresh mangosteens were illegal to import into the United States until 2007.
+Without fumigation or irradiation (to kill the Asian fruit fly), fresh mangosteens were illegal to import into the United States until 2007.
 Following export from its natural growing regions in Southeast Asia (particularly Thailand), the fresh fruit is available seasonally in some local markets in North America such as those of Chinatowns.
 Mangosteens are available fresh, canned and frozen in Western countries.
 The fruit may be served as a dessert or made into jams.
 In Vietnam, the ripe fruit is also used as a salad ingredient.

 Upon arrival in the US in 2007, fresh mangosteens sold at up to 60 $/lb in specialty produce stores in New York City, but wider availability and somewhat lower prices have become common in the United States and Canada.
 Despite efforts described above to grow mangosteen in the Western Hemisphere, nearly the entire supply is imported from Thailand.

-Before ripening, the mangosteen shell is fibrous and firm, but becomes soft and easy to pry open when the fruit ripens.
+Before ripening, the mangosteen shell is fibrous and firm but becomes soft and easy to pry open when the fruit ripens.
 To open a mangosteen, the shell can be scored with a knife, pried gently along the score with the thumbs until it cracks, and then pulled apart to reveal the fruit.
 Alternatively, the mangosteen can be opened without a knife by squeezing the shell from the bottom until it breaks, allowing the shell to be removed and the fruit eaten while intact with the stem.
+In Southeast Asian countries, the mangosteen is usually served with the bottom part of the shell intact.
 Occasionally, during peeling of ripe fruits, the purple exocarp juice may stain skin or fabric.